 Your Struggle Has an End in Sight

 The more we train our minds to think positive thoughts, the more we begin to feel them!
-And that can help when we are feeling less than in love with our pregnant selves.
+And that can help when we feel less than in love with our pregnant selves.